llafuente/language/compiler/compiler.md

   output: llvm ir, executable or execute program.

-  From given Minimal AST generate LLVM IR
+  From given Minimal AST generate LLVM IR.

+  Passes:

+  * Type inference
+  * Templates

   Then will use `llvm-link` to generate a LLVM bc file